nikhilm/node-taglib/README.md

 plain-old JavaScript objects.
 For the distinction between these and `Tag`, see `Tag` below.

+If there was an error reading the file, `err` will be non-null and `tag` and `audioProperties` will be `null`.

-tag can have the following fields. node-taglib currently supports only the fields common to all formats:
+If no tag was found, `tag` will be an empty object (falsy). `tag` can have the following fields. node-taglib currently supports only the fields common to all
+formats:

 * title   (string)
 * album   (string)